 -Louis (Satchmo) Armstrong

-Louis Armstrong (1901-1971) was the most consequential figure in all of jazz history.
-Although he is the youngest musician to be considered here, he managed to exert a massive influence on Morton and Bechet, both of whom were older than him.
+Louis Armstrong (1901-1971) was the most consequential figure in all jazz history.
+Although he is the youngest musician to be considered here, he managed to exert a massive influence on Morton and Bechet.
 Along with countless other veteran musicians, Morton and Bechet had to adjust their playing to match his—just like every other jazz musician.
 They had to change; it was the only way to maintain relevance.
 Morton was less successful at changing than Bechet, and, consequently, had a less lucrative career than Bechet.
 Neither musician had anything like Armstrong’s success.

 According to Jazz historians, Gary Giddins and Scott DeVeaux, Armstrong’s massive influence on jazz can be summarized into five categories: (1) blues, (2) improvisation, (3) singing, (4) repertoire, and (5) rhythm.